ALF Requests California Supreme Court To “Depublish” Proposition 65 Listing Opinion

 ALF’s depublication request was prepared with the assistance of Advisory Council member John M. Kalas and his colleague Samarth Barot of Hollingsworth LLP in Washington D.C., along with ALF Senior Vice President and General Counsel Lawrence S. Ebner.
 Advisory Council member Ana Tagvoryan of Blank Rome LLP in Los Angeles assisted with filing and service of the depublication request.

-Unfortunately, the California Supreme Court denied the depublication request on January 27, 2021.
+The California Supreme Court denied the depublication request on January 27, 2021.